 Fire District Number 1 shall comprise the area housing highly congested business, commercial, manufacturing and industrial use or in which such uses are developing.
 The limits of such area is described as bounded by, beginning at a point on the Northerly side of Main Street, said point being 1250 feet West of Tower Street, thence Southerly crossing Main Street to the Boston & Maine Railroad, Fitchburg Branch, thence by said railroad westerly and southerly to the westerly side of Broad Street, thence southerly by the westerly side of Broad Street to the southerly side of the Assabet River, thence westerly by the Assabet River to a point on the westerly side of the Boston & Maine Railroad.
-Thence southerly by the westerly side of said railroad 250 feet to a corner, thence westerly across Houghton Street to a point that is 82.5 feet westerly from the westerly side of Houghton Street to a point on the westerly by the northerly side of School Street; thence westerly by the northerly side of School Street; thence westerly by the northerly side of School Street to a street.

-the westerly side of Washington Street, thence by the westerly side of Washington Street to the northerly side of the Assabet River, thence northerly parallel to and one hundred (100) feet west of Washington Street to a point opposite the intersection of Lincoln Street and Central Street.
-Thence northeasterly to a point three hundred (300) feet east of Lincoln Street to a point on the M-3 Industrial District, thence southerly to the point of beginning at Main Street.
+Thence southerly by the westerly side of said railroad 250 feet to a corner, thence westerly across Houghton Street to a point that is 82.5 feet westerly from the westerly side of Houghton Street.
+Thence northerly 82.5 feet from the westerly side of Houghton Street to a point on the northerly side of School Street; thence westerly by the northerly side of School Street to the westerly side of Washington Street, thence by the westerly side of Washington Street to the northerly side of the Assabet River, thence northerly parallel to and one hundred (100) feet west of Washington Street to a point opposite the intersection of Lincoln Street and Central Street.
+Thence northeasterly to a point three hundred (300) feet east of Lincoln Street, thence easterly parallel to and three hundred (300) feet northerly of Main Street to a point on the M-3 Industrial District, thence southerly to the point of beginning at Main Street.